eyaly/SauceAppiumSample/README.md

 For more information on this step please visit: [Application Storage](https://wiki.saucelabs.com/display/DOCS/Application+Storage).
 * In the app capability you must use storage:<app-id>.
 For more information on this step please visit: [Using Application Storage with Automated Test Builds](https://wiki.saucelabs.com/display/DOCSDEV/Application+Storage#ApplicationStorage-UsingApplicationStoragewithAutomatedTestBuilds) section of [Application Storage](https://wiki.saucelabs.com/display/DOCS/Application+Storage)
 * Change the value of appID parameter in SwagLabsTest.java for Android and iOS according to your app-id.
-## Run tests on Sauce Labs Android real devices in the New Sauce Labs UI
+## Run tests on Native App on Sauce Labs Android real devices in the New Sauce Labs UI
 If you want to run the tests on Sauce Labs real devices in the **New Sauce Labs UI** then you can run the Android test with

     // If using the US DC